sasmaq/files_watermark/doc/tasks.md

 #### Admin UI

-- [ ] Toggle + DPI control in `WatermarkForm`, shown only for PDF-capable configs
+- [ ] Toggle + DPI control in `WatermarkForm`, shown only for PDF-capable configs **and only when `flattenAvailable` is true** — when the renderer is missing the whole block is absent from the form, no disabled control and no placeholder
 - [ ] Help text covering irreversibility, the a11y loss, and the size increase
-- [ ] Disabled state with the reason when the rasteriser is unavailable
+- [ ] Handle the config that already has `flatten_pdf` enabled but lands on a host without the renderer (restore, host migration, package removed).
+The toggle is hidden, so it cannot be turned off from the UI — decide between showing the block read-only in just this case or having the server force the value off, and make sure saving the form does not silently discard the stored setting

 #### Testing

 - [ ] `PdfFlattenerTest` — output has no extractable text layer (the actual security claim);
   page count and page dimensions preserved; DPI honoured
+- [ ] Non-A4 and mixed-size / landscape source pages keep their geometry through the TCPDF
+  rebuild, and each source page yields exactly one output page (catches the margin and auto-page-break spill)
 - [ ] Round-trip: flattened output is still a valid PDF that Imagick/poppler can open
 - [ ] Watermark survives an overlay-stripping attempt (`qpdf --qdf` / `mutool clean`) —
   the regression that proves the feature works
 - [ ] Encrypted / corrupt source still fails gracefully, and fails *closed*
-- [ ] Missing rasteriser binary → option unavailable, no fatal
+- [ ] Missing rasteriser binary → `flattenAvailable` false, toggle absent from the rendered form (not merely disabled), and `saveConfig` rejects `flatten_pdf` sent directly to the API.
+  No fatal anywhere on the path
 - [ ] Large multi-page document stays within the memory cap

 ### Images (`ImageWatermarker`)